top of page

 Laurens art, "Defend the Sacred", was featured in 85for85

-I designed and illustrated the front cover and 13 characters for Close Encounters of the Second Kind, A Rattler's Tale- an educative children's book about Arizona wildlife getting ready to be published later this year.
+I designed and illustrated the front cover and 13 characters for A Rattler's Tale- an educative children's book about Arizona wildlife published in 2021

 A sneak peek of a few of my illustrations!